FarronF/limerick-council-meetings/meetings/2017/10/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 18th September 2017.md

 into October to complete the works outright.
 These works will involve a total

-resurfacing of the public road and permanent road marking will not be in place--- 7
+resurfacing of the public road and permanent road marking will not be in place
+---
+7

 until this work is done.